-What is an integrated marketing and PR strategy and what can it do for your business?
+What is a brand-to-demand and PR strategy and what can it do for your business?
 Gone are the days of single-channel marketing campaigns, traditional versus digital, earned versus paid.
-Now the winning strategy integrates and harmonizes across all marketing channels.
-Coordinate between your social media, public relations, inbound marketing and creative efforts and you’ll overcome many of the challenges facing CMOs today.
+Now the winning strategy integrates and harmonizes across all marketing channels, ensuring brand awareness is paired seamlessly with demand generation.
+Coordinate between your social media, public relations, inbound marketing and creative efforts, and you’ll overcome many of the challenges facing CMOs today.

 Only 14% of marketers integrate campaigns across all channels.
 Are you one of them?

-Success stems from having a unified effort.
+Success stems from having a unified brand-to-demand effort.
 Why struggle to implement one campaign with one goal while managing multiple agencies or teams under separate roofs?
-Instead build an inbound program that’s run by a unified team with common goals to yield sustained success.
+Instead, build an inbound program that’s run by a unified team with common goals to yield sustained success.

-Better yet, you can leverage existing marketing assets across channels, giving you speed, agility and efficiency as you launch increasingly more effective integrated strategies.
+Better yet, you can leverage existing marketing assets across channels, giving you speed, agility, and efficiency as you launch increasingly more effective brand-to-demand strategies.

-If you’re ready to build trust and increase sales in 2019, defining your integrated marketing strategy is the first step in the right direction.
-Read along or jump to the section that interests you most:
+If you’re ready to build trust and increase sales, defining your brand-to-demand strategy is the first step in the right direction.

 Revisit your public relations strategy as you begin your journey towards a more integrated marketing effort.
 PR has changed over the last several years – digital is transforming media, both traditional and online.
 What conversations are you having with your prospective customers and who are they?
 How are you sharing those compelling stories?
 There are many components to weave together to make the magic happen.